 The paint/epoxy mixture is only usable for about 60 minutes, so make sure you’re ready to work quickly to get it done.

 Put your plastic paint tray liner in your paint tray, then pour the epoxy mixture into the tray.
-With your paint roller attached to the extension pole, roll your smooth roller into the tray and apply the epoxy to the floor.
+With your paint roller attached to the extension pole, roll your smooth roller into the tray and apply a single coat of the epoxy to the floor.

-As you apply the paint to your garage floor, try to work in smooth motions to get the paint applied.
+As you apply the paint to your garage floor, try to work in smooth motions to get the paint applied in a thin coat.
 You want to avoid or at least minimize the need to reapply over the same area, to avoid any bubbles in the paint.

 I don’t have any great pics of me actually applying the paint, but here’s a video I made of the process: